aannestad/clientWPStest/README.md

 # clientWPStest
-Simple client and web-proxy-sever test with raw HTTP
+Simple client and web-proxy-server with raw HTTP